 We are very particular about who we allow to work on your roof.
 Many of our installers have been with us for years.
 They are trained and certified to build the roofs to the high standards we maintain.
 When we hire a new roofing crew, they must go through a scrutinizing interview process and are retrained in the Glacier Roof System before they are considered ready to replace one of our clients’ roofs.

+After applying, you will get pre-qualified or denied based on the information you enter.
+Hearth will essentially do a soft credit check and see which lenders will work with you based on your profile.
+Hearth is NOT the lender, we are simply a broker for the lenders.
 If you pre-qualify, you will look through all of your loan options, and choose one that best fits your budget/situation and you will move along with the pre-approval with the lender.
 The pre-approval is where the lenders will do a hard pull on your credit and request for any documentation needed to verify income/identity, etc.

 We are fully insured for your protection as well as ours.